Cider Apple Varieties! Nursery Tour and Tasting with Steve Cummins and Autumn Stoscheck at Indian Creek Farm

 With the American cider revival well under way and hundreds of new ciders finding their way to market each year, folks are making cider with whatever apples they can get their hands on.
 But is it good cider?

-In this interactive tour and tasting we’ll take a look at why it matters where and how a cider apple is grown using our noses and taste buds.
+In this interactive tour/talk tasting we’ll take a look at why it matters where and how a cider apple is grown.

 We’ll tour Cummins Nursery and learn why you should plan 3 years ahead of planting your cider orchard and just what goes into propagating apple trees.
 We’ll also take a look at various planting systems and tree sizes from modern slender spindle to 100 year old full size trees and discuss their implications for cider quality.